HM Prison Whatton: Prison reports

 As with all custodial establishments, HMP Whatton is subject to checks being conducted by HM Inspectorate of Prisons.
-In its most recent report (published 4 January 2017), HMIP commended the prison on its excellent regime and outcomes, in particular in relation to its education and training work.
+In its most recent report (published 4 January 2017), HM Inspectorate of Probation (HMIP) commended the prison on its excellent regime and outcomes, in particular in relation to its education and training work.
 HMIP found HMP Whatton to be “overwhelmingly safe”, and despite incidents of prisoner self-harm increasing in the period leading up to the inspection (a trend that is consistent with many other HMP establishments, care for those in acute mental health difficulties was consistently good.

 The one area of concern expressed by HMIP was that prisoner complaints in relation to race relations.
 While prisoner-staff relations were generally considered to be very good (the same report stated that some of the equality work being undertaken at HMP Whatton was “groundbreaking”), and, according to the 2016 report of the prison's Independent Monitoring Board, the small number of transgender prisoners resident in the prison reported feeling safe, this very specific issue around racial respect was something that HMIP requested urgent and immediate action on.

 In relation to the 13 recommendations made by HMIP in 2012, the prison was found to have at least partially achieved 10.
 A key recommendation that was not achieved in this timeframe (and therefore which carried over into the most recent list of recommendations) was to monitor and evaluate the effectiveness of resettlement services offered by the prison.
 While HMP Whatton is not officially a designated resettlement prison, a recent link has been formed with the Lincolnshire Action Trust, who are a charity who work with prisons to prepare and support prisoners during the resettlement process.

 Similarly, the education inspectorate Ofsted stated in its most recent report on HMP Whatton that the prison's provision in relation to learning and skills development was outstanding, the first for a closed male prison establishment.
 This report is testament to the therapeutic drive of many of the members of staff working at HMP Whatton.
 Specifically in relation to skills development, the prison's IMB were particularly impressed with the motivation of prisoners to engage in purposeful activity, and in relation to the standard of some of the outputs achieved through activity completed in various workshops.

 Whatton was awarded the Deaf Aware Charter mark accreditation in March 2017 by the Royal Institute for the Deaf, and the Prison is working towards the National Autistic Society, autism awareness accreditation in November 2017.